Negan: "All Out War"

 After successfully bombarding Alexandria, Negan leads his men back to Sanctuary.
 He sees a herd of roamers attacking several people from Alexandria.
 He orders his men to kill the roamers and wonders aloud why they are out here beyond the wall.
 Nevertheless, he orders Eugene Porter and the others to be taken back with them.
 Later, Negan finds out that Eugene was making ammunition for Rick's army and goes to see him.
 Flanked by Dwight and Carson, Negan orders Eugene to begin producing ammo for the Saviors.
 When the latter refuses, Negan hands Carson Lucille, and tells Eugene what will happen if he refuses to cooperate; smiling, he says that he could disfigure Eugene's face or castrate him.
 Eugene still refuses to betray Rick, and Negan leaves Eugene "with his thoughts and his dick... while he still has it."
 Early the following day, Negan reveals to the Saviors that he has come up with a plan that will help them win the war.
 He has assembled a group of roamers inside the courtyard to demonstrate his idea, exclaiming "they are the lynchpin of our plans going forward."
 Reminding them about the fever that comes from getting bit or from any other injury caused by a roamer, Negan approaches one with Lucille.
 After apologizing to Lucille, Negan begins to rub it all over the roamer, covering the bat with guts and the bacteria that causes the fever.
 Holding up 'the new and improved Lucille,' Negan says that even the slightest touch from Lucille will now essentially be a death sentence.
 He orders the Saviors to do the same to their weapons.
 Arriving at the Hilltop later that day, Negan and his men hide in the forest just outside the Hilltop.
 He then issues the order: "We attack at sundown."

 Several hours later, Negan and his troops arrive at the Hilltop gates, demanding to see Rick.
-Kal is atop the wall and threatens them by saying they won't survive what's behind the walls.
+Kal is atop the wall and threatens them by saying they will not survive what is behind the walls.
 Negan tells him to bring Rick, but Kal says, "you're talking to me."
 Insulted, Negan has one of his men shoot Kal off the wall.
 Once again, Negan demands Rick to show himself.
 After no response from him, Negan orders his men to move in.
 The Saviors pour into the Hilltop and begin to kill off the residents.
 As gunfire continues to erupt towards them, Negan and Dwight are separated from the other Saviors.
 Negan is unaware that Dwight is loading an arrow to kill him when he spots Rick away from the other survivors.
 He tells Dwight to shoot Rick.
 Dwight reluctantly does so, hitting Rick in the side.
 After this, Negan declares that "without him, they're nothing.
 Game fucking over."